-As soon as the scan is finished you can go home and your child can eat and drink as before.
+As soon as the scan is finished you can go home and your child can go back to their usual activities as before.

 When will I know the result?

 We will send the results to the person who referred your child for the test.
 Your referrer will make arrangements to tell you the result.